-Back In Motion, Cranbourne was originally founded in 2009 by Dr. Andrew Arnold and Dr. Linda Wilson as Cranbourne Family Chiropractic and Wellness Centre.
-Together our team has over 100 years of combined experience and whilst treatments for back and neck pain are a major focus, our team of practitioners has also evolved to ensure we provide a multi-faceted approach for those in pain.
+Dr. Andrew Arnold, Chiropractor, came to Cranbourne in 1997.
+After a long partnership, Andrew and his wife, Linda founded Cranbourne Family Chiropractic and Wellness Centre.
+In 2020, they joined the Back In Motion Health Group.
+Our team has over 100 years of combined experience and whilst treatments for back and neck pain are a major focus, we also provide a wider, musculoskeletal approach for those in pain.

-Our vision is to provide excellent healthcare services, serving our clients with integrity within a trusted, friendly environment.
+The vision is to provide excellent healthcare service, serving our clients with integrity within a trusted and friendly environment.

 We provide professional access to allied health, resources, health education, and clinical exercise.
-Our team includes Chiropractors, Clinical Remedial Massage therapists, Myotherapists, Physiotherapists, and Osteopaths.
+Our team includes Chiropractors, Clinical Remedial Massage therapists, Myotherapists, and Physiotherapists.
 We take pride in our ability to serve our community and build trust, confidence, and friendships.

 For services previously offered by Dr. Linda Wilson at Cranbourne Family Chiropractic and Wellness Centre please click here.

 We started out as Cranbourne Family Chiropractic and Wellness center over 25 years ago.
 In recent years we joined the well-established health group, Back In Motion.
-We provide the following services: Chiropractic, Physiotherapy, Osteopathy, Myotherapy, Remedial Massage and Clinical Exercise.
+We provide the following services: Chiropractic, Physiotherapy, Myotherapy, Remedial Massage, and Clinical Exercise.

 The biggest predictor of an injury is a previous injury.
 A "quick-fix" might sound good, but over time it's proven to be inconvenient, costly and ineffective compared to taking long-term preventative measures.
 Our Results4Life philosophy, keeps you on track towards optimal lifelong physical health.